 Follow up for delayed payments.
 Be polite while you send out friendly emails or make phone calls.
 As per various studies, a thank-you note at the end of a follow-up email maintains cordial business relationships and gets your invoices paid faster.

+So, now you know how to invoice as a consultant.
 Billbooks invoice template would help you to build a professional invoice from scratch.
 We herein Billbooks offer you customized templates that make your process easier and faster.
-So with the above guide, you are all set to create an invoice as a consultant.
 What are you waiting for?
 Get Billbooks now!